Cefquinome: Treatment

 In cattle, the injection should help against respiratory disease caused by Mannheimia haemolytica and Pasteurella multocida.
 It also helps with acute E. coli mastitis, dermatitis, infectious bulbar necrosis, and interdigital necrobacillosis.
 In calves, it is effective against E. coli septicaemia.

 For pigs, it is used to treat bacterial infections of the lungs and respiratory tract caused by P. multocida, Haemophilus parasuis, Actinobacillus pleuropneumoniae, and Streptococcus suis.
 Mastitis-metritis-agalactia syndrome involved with E. coli, Staphylococcus, Streptococcus, and other cefquinome-sensitive organisms are also treated.
 In piglets, the mortality rate in cases of meningitis caused by Streptococcus suis is reduced.
 It is used in the treatment of mild or moderate lesions caused by Staphylococcus hyicus and arthritis caused by Streptococcus spp. and E. coli.

-Caution/warnings

-These are some factors to be aware of before treating: